Elsa's Impact: Subway Riders Raise Concerns After Video Showed Station Flooded By Waist-Deep Water

 “The concrete above ground does not absorb the water.
 The water comes through the vents, down the stairs in those waterfalls, and then if the drains at the street level can’t handle the water, it goes over the curb and then makes things even worse,” said Interim NYC Transit President Sarah Feinberg.

+“Really tough time for customers who were in those stations or trying to go to those stations at the height of the storm,” she added.

-The MTA said it’s conducting an after action report.READ MORE: Remains Of TWA Flight 800 To Be Destroyed
+The MTA said it’s conducting an after action report and, Friday evening, sent the following statement to CBS2:

+New York City sustained record breaking amounts of rainfall in a short amount of time, resulting in flash flooding of roads and sidewalks, which in turn resulted in water pouring into some subway stations.
+In a few stations, water exceeded the capacity of drains, generally only for a period of minutes.
+Despite the large amount of rain, our drains, pumping equipment, and the system as a whole performed well, and thanks to pre-positioned crews followed by rapid response of skilled maintenance teams who worked through the night, disruption to service was minimal through the back-to-back storms that pounded the city Thursday afternoon and Friday morning.

+RELATED STORY: Elsa’s Impact: Storm Packs Punch, Strands Drivers, Causes Floods And Mudslide In Connecticut

 Ahead of the storm, crews were inspecting catch basins in critical areas which often get clogged with litter, the department said on Twitter.